fjall-rs/fjall-rs.github.io/src/content/blog/2025-01-31_fjall-26-byteview.md

 `byteview` is a new Rust crate that implements a thin, immutable, clonable byte slice.
 It is based on [Umbra/CedarDB's "German-style"](https://cedardb.com/blog/german_strings/) strings (also found in projects like [Polars](https://pola.rs/posts/polars-string-type/), [Apache Arrow](https://arrow.apache.org/) and [Meta's Velox](https://engineering.fb.com/2023/03/09/open-source/velox-open-source-execution-engine/)).
-However, `byteview` uses an additional pointer to support a slice-copy operation like [Tokio's `bytes` crate](https://crates.io/crates/bytes).
+However, `byteview` uses some additional meta data to support a slice-copy operation like [Tokio's `bytes` crate](https://crates.io/crates/bytes).

 For small values there can be some big space savings: